 The glass that Earthworm collects from businesses in the Boston area is brought to a single stream recycling plant in Charlestown, Massachusetts.

-| What is single stream? |
+What is single stream? |

 Single stream recycling is fast becoming the norm and replacing source separated programs.
 In a single stream program, all materials – glass, plastic, paper, and metal, are collected into one container which is emptied into a truck, then dumped out at the sorting/baling plant.
 The heap is then separated largely by machines. |

-| Why is single stream a problem for glass recycling? |
+Why is single stream a problem for glass recycling? |

 The single stream process is proving to be a growing challenge for glass recycling in particular.
 While it is easier for the consumer to put the items into one bin, it increases greatly the problem of contamination of the scrap materials.
 This renders some portion of the items less marketable – and for a significant amount of glass, completely unusable for recycling.
 Because it is almost impossible to not break or pulverize glass during the mass collection and sorting process, it is estimated that “on average, 40% of glass from single-stream collection winds up in landfills, while 20% is small broken glass (“glass fines” used for low-end application.”) – from Understanding Economic and Environmental Impacts of Single-stream Collection Systems, Container Recycling Institute, 2009. |

 In order for glass to be recycled into a new glass container, it is necessary to separate the glass by color.
-Brown glass, for example, cannot be used to make green glass and visa versa.
+Brown glass, for example, cannot be used to make green glass and vice versa.
 Single stream processes make that very difficult as once the glass is broken and mixed with paper metal and plastic it is not possible to recover it for recycling.
 There are uses (described below) for the non-sorted, pulverized glass, but the sure fire way to keep glass in the circular system of recycling is to take it back to a redemption center when possible.
 Non-deposit glass is more challenging as most towns no longer offer a drop-off sorting option as was once the norm.

 Recovered glass coming from plants such as the Charlestown facility is sent to a Recovered Glass Processing plant or a Benefication Plant.
 These operations use a variety of processes such as crushing, screening, metal separation and vacuum extraction to remove contaminants like paper, plastic and metal.
 The cleaned, crushed glass produced by these processing plants (there are about 75 of them in the US) is referred to as cullet.
 There are seven mills nationwide that then turn this cullet into new glass packaging.